divriots/divriots-cake-recipe/README.md

 # ‹div›RIOTS cake 🍰 recipe

-As we like to open-source everything, we're gladly opening the source of our awesome <div>RIOTS cake 🍰 !
+As we like to open-source everything, we're gladly opening the source of our awesome ‹div›RIOT cake 🍰 !

 ![cake](https://user-images.githubusercontent.com/471486/144645750-b5115664-2adc-4c1f-8f3e-0ddca1d99404.jpg)